SalomePlatform/adao/doc/using.rst

 Many variations exist for the definition of input data, but the logical sequence remains unchanged.

-First of all, the user is considered to know its personnal input data needed to set up the data assimilation study.
+First of all, the user is considered to know its personal input data needed to set up the data assimilation study.
 These data can already be available in SALOME or not.